MisterProtocol/RAND-editor/README.md

 additional targets "etc", "help", "clean", "bsd.man" and "s5.man" which will be useful.
 Finally, `make bsd.install` or `make s5.install` will install the editor on your system.

+### Final Secrets

+Adding a new source file to the editor is a complex process, due to the age of the editor source tree.

+For example, to  a file to the `e20/` directory, follow these
+instructions:

+* If it's a header file, add it to the HFILES definition in `e20/Makefile`.
+* If it's a C source file, add it to the OFILES (in .o form), CFILES (in .c form), and the E compilation target (in .o form).
+* Add a segment similar to the others in the section which gives build rules for each `.o` file individually.
+* Run `make depend` to pick up dependencies.

+The process is identical for adding source files to the `ff3` and `la1` directories, although this should not be necessary unless you are Very Far Into the Weeds.

+Adding a source file to the `lib` directory is simpler, but again, this should not be necessary.

+If you are using `ctags` with the `ctags_trw.sh` script, be sure to add the new file to the `tagfiles`file in the corresponding directory.